mkostanbaeva/test1/mediastorage-api.md

 [more here](http://en.wikipedia.org/wiki/Basic_access_authentication). <br/>
 The proxy has no restrictions on the size of upload files (it uploads by pieces, as they come to the socket).

-Additional arguments (transmitted by GET):
+Parameters of request (transmitted by GET):
 * `offset` - an offset with which data should be written, you can use to overwrite the piece of file;
 * `embed` or `embed_timestamp` and `timestamp` - the `embed` flag is used to store meta-information together with a data; from meta-information supported now only `timestamp`.